Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/demo-aws-permissions-policies.md

 ---
 id: demo-aws-permissions
-title: Teradata - AI Unlimited - Demo - AWS permissions
+title: Teradata - AI Unlimited - Demo - AWS - IAM roles and policies
-description: Learn what IAM roles and policies are needed to deploy the engine.
+description: Learn what roles and policies are needed for accessing AWS resources.
-sidebar_label: Manage AWS permissions
+sidebar_label: Create an IAM role and policies
 sidebar_position: 5
 ---

-***Same for demo and prod, so I will create a partial.***

-# Manage AWS permissions

-Create a custom IAM role and policies.
-And, if applicable, prepare for the use of load balancers.
-**TA: We can remove load balancers as they don't fit in here***

-## Custom IAM role and policies

-Provide an IAM role and policies to allow AI Unlimited to deploy the AI Unlimited compute engine on AWS resources.
+# Create an IAM role and policies

+***Jack will write up how this all works--AI Unlim service vs. engine, etc. This topic needs work.***

-** TA: We can modify as : Use IAM roles and policies to grant AI Unlimited permissions for deploying the AI Unlimited engine and accessing AWS resources.
-The policies allow access to AWS resources such as S3 buckets, and deploying engine is one way AI Unlimited uses AI Unlimited EC2 instance.***
+Use IAM roles and policies to grant AI Unlimited permissions to deploy the AI Unlimited compute engine and access AWS resources such as S3 buckets.

+***Do/does the role(s)/policies we're going to describe have anything to do with access to S3?***

+***Their object store might not be on AWS.
+How do they ensure AI Unlim can access their object store wherever it is?
+Not for this AWS topic, but somewhere else in the doc.***

 If you have the necessary permissions, create the role and policies yourself.
-If you don't, your cloud administrator can define the role and polices and pass them to the CloudFormation template you'll use to install AI Unlimited. ***(Does the latter option have anything to do with allowing AI Unlim to pass the role to the engine cluster?
-I'm assuming no.)***
+If you don't, your cloud administrator can define the role and polices.
+You'll need the role name when you ***[for the cloud template, the setup ui... explain]***

-### Learn how the engine cluster gets the role
+### How the engine cluster gets the role

-**TA: User needs to provide IAM role and policies to deploy AI Unlimited.
+***TA: User needs to provide IAM role and policies to deploy AI Unlimited.
 This value is what we provide in the CloudFormation Template***

 ***TA: This is what we define in the AI Unlimited UI*** Each time a user deploys the engine from their Jupyter notebook, the engine's cluster needs the role and policies.
 It gets them one of two ways:

-**TA: We can avoid using cluster and just use engine***
+***TA: We can avoid using cluster and just use engine***

+***But doesn't the role get assigned to the cluster? to allow it to deploy the engine?***

-- AI Unlimited can create a cluster-specific role with policies based on the role and policies you provide&mdash;if your AWS account allows this. ***(Is this allowed via ai-unlimited-workspaces.json, simple as that, or is this bullet referring to other restrictions they can't control?)***
+- AI Unlimited can create a cluster-specific role with policies based on the role and policies you provide&mdash;if your AWS account allows this. ***(Is this allowed via ai-unlimited-workspaces.json, simple as that, or is "if your AWS account allows this" referring to something else?)***
 - AI Unlimited can pass the role and policies, that you provide, to the cluster.

 If AI Unlimited creates cluster-specific policies, they are restricted as follows: